Existence of spanning $\mathcal{F}$-free subgraphs with large minimum degree: Introduction

+Theorem~\ref{thm:more_general} has some direct implications for Conjecture~\ref{conj:fkp}.
+A family of graphs $\F$ is \emph{closed} if for every graph $\G$ we have: $\hom^*(F,\G)=0$ for every $F\in\F$ if and only if $\G$ is $\F$-free; that is, if $\G$ is $\F$-free, then there are no locally injective copies of $F\in\F$ in $\G$.
+As a consequence of Theorem~\ref{thm:more_general} we obtain that Conjecture~\ref{conj:fkp} holds for every closed family. \begin{theorem} Conjecture~\ref{conj:fkp} holds for every closed family $\F$ of graphs: every $d$-regular graph $G$ has a spanning $\F$-free subgraph $H$ with minimum degree $\delta(H)= \Omega(\ex(d,\F)/d)$. \end{theorem}

-As a corollary, we get explicit results for some important families $\F$ with $\chi(\F)=2$.
-The problem of determining $\ex(d,\F)$ when $\F$ contains bipartite graphs has attracted a lot of attention (see~\cite{fs2013} for a complete survey on the topic).
-Here we use some well-known constructions in extremal graph theory, to provide explicit corollaries of Theorem~\ref{thm:more_general}: \begin{itemize} \item Let $\F=\{C_3,\dots, C_{2r+1}\}$.
+Theorem~\ref{thm:main} gives a lower bound on the minimum degree in terms of $\ex(d,\F)$.
+We now provide some explicit results for some important families $\F$ with chromatic number $2$ that are closed.
+The problem of determining $\ex(d,\F)$ when $\F$ contains bipartite graphs is one of the most important in extremal graph theory~(see~\cite{fs2013} for a complete survey on the topic).
+We use some well-known constructions of extremal graphs to provide explicit corollaries of Theorem~\ref{thm:main}: \begin{itemize} \item[-] Let $\F=\F_g=\{C_3,\dots, C_{g-1}\}$.
 Observe that $\F$ is a closed family.
 However, the asymptotic order of $\ex(d,\F)$ is not known in general.
-Using the Erd\H os-R\'enyi random graph $G(n,p)$ for some good probability $p=p(n,r)$, it is easy to show the existence of $\F$-free graphs of order $d$ and many edges.
-Thus, by Theorem~\ref{thm:more_general} we have that every $d$-regular graph $G$ admits a spanning subgraph with girth $g\geq 2r+2$ and minimum degree $\Omega(d^{1/(2r-1)})=\Omega(d^{1/(g-3)})$.
+Using the Erd\H os-R\'enyi random graph $G(d,p)$ for some suitably chosen probability $p=p(d,g)$, one can show the existence of an $\F$-free graph of order $d$ and $\Theta(d^{1+1/(g-3)})$ edges.
+This provides a lower bound for $\ex(d,\F)$.
+By Theorem~\ref{thm:main}, we have that every $d$-regular graph $G$ has a spanning subgraph with girth at least $g$ and minimum degree $\Omega(d^{1/(g-3)})$.
 This improves the result of Kun~\cite{k2013}.
-Nevertheless, for any family of graphs $\F$, lower bounds on $\ex(d,\F)$ obtained from mimicking random graphs do not seem to be tight.

-\item Let $\F=\{C_3,C_4,C_5\}$.
-From the constructions of $C_4$-free graphs provided by Erd\H os, R\'enyi and S\'os~\cite{ers1966} and Brown~\cite{b1966} one can obtain an $\F$-free graph of order $d$ and $\Omega(d^{3/2})$ edges.
-Again, by Theorem~\ref{thm:more_general}, for every $d$-regular graph $G$ we can show the existence of a spanning subgraph with girth at least $6$ and minimum degree $\Omega(\sqrt{d})$.
-Extremal constructions for graphs with girth at least $8$ and $12$ are also known~\cite{luw1999,lv2005}.
-From them we can obtain tight explicit lower bounds for $\F=\{C_3,\dots,C_7\}$ and $\F=\{C_3,\dots,C_{11}\}$.
+\item[-] Let $\F=\F_6=\{C_3,C_4,C_5\}$.
+From the constructions of extremal $C_4$-free graphs provided by Erd\H os, R\' enyi and S\' os~\cite{ers1966} and Brown~\cite{b1966} one can obtain an $\F$-free graph of order $d$ and $\Theta(d^{3/2})$ edges.
+Again, by Theorem~\ref{thm:main}, for every $d$-regular graph $G$ we can show the existence of a spanning subgraph with girth at least $6$ and minimum degree $\Omega(\sqrt{d})$.
+Extremal constructions for graphs with girth at least $8$ and $12$ are also known~\cite{lv2005,luw1999}.
+From them we can obtain tight explicit lower bounds for $\F_8=\{C_3,\dots,C_7\}$ and $\F_{12}=\{C_3,\dots,C_{11}\}$.